A Gold Standard Dataset for the Reviewer Assignment Problem: More details on the algorithm

 \section{More details on the \acl{} algorithm}

 In this section, we provide more details on the \acl{} algorithm that we evaluate in this paper.

 \paragraph{Training} The model is trained on a large corpus of 45,309 abstracts from the ACL anthology and is inspired by the work of~\citet{wieting-etal-2019-simple,wieting-etal-2022-paraphrastic}.
 Specifically, the model optimizes a max-margin contrastive learning objective which is defined as follows.
-First, we split each abstract $\abstr_i$ from the corpus into two disjoint segments of text uniformly at random.
+First, each abstract $\abstr_i$ from the corpus is split into two disjoint segments of text uniformly at random.
 These segments are then uniformly at random allocated into two equally-sized groups: $\abstr_i^{(1)} \in \gabstr_1$ and $\abstr_i^{(2)} \in \gabstr_2$.